 Academy Course Listing

 It is the responsibility of each student to take all required courses and to be accountable for meeting graduation requirements.
-A student needs to earn a total of 22 credits in the following subject areas.

 Three and one-half credits